MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_hideshowplaylists_ml.md

 To tailor learning pathways for your environment, you can hide playlists provided by Microsoft.

 - You can hide a playlist like Start with Six Simple Steps and replace it with a custom playlist that your create for your organization.
 - You can hide a playlist for a product if the playlist covers functionality not supported in your organization.
 For example, if Microsoft Teams is not configured for calls or meetings, you can hide the **Start chats, calls, and meetings** playlist.
+When you hide a playlist, it's hidden for all supported languages.

 ## Hide a playlist